ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-installation.md

 ---
 category: features-images
 menu-title: Installation
-meta-title: Installation and configuration of image features | CKEditor 5 Documentation
+meta-title: Installation and configuration of the image features | CKEditor 5 Documentation
 meta-description: Learn how to install and configure various image-related CKEdiotr 5 plugins.
 order: 15
 modified_at: 2021-06-17